nextstepitt/NS61001_Student_Files/NS61001_Setup.md

 ## 3. Check Web Browser

-We recommend using Chrome for the class, but you can substitute Firefox or possibly Edge Chromium (Selenium 3 does not support it well) if you need to.
+We recommend using Chrome for the class, but you can substitute Firefox or possibly Edge Chromium if you need to (Selenium 3 does not support Edge Chromium well).
 These are the only three browsers that support Selenium IDE, so you must have at least one of them.

 You should use a recent version of the browser.
-Chrome, Firefox, and Edge Chromium all keep themselves up to date.
+Chrome, Firefox, and Edge Chromium all update themselves, so unless updates are blocked you should already be up-to-date.
 If you are concerned about your current version you can compare the "about" information (use the *Help &rarr; About* or *[Browser Name] &rarr; About* menu item) of your browser to the current release information here: